learnwithus/DTES-nuxt/content/learn/sections/section-2/question-1.md

 - First Nations people are __disproportionately represented__ in overdose deaths

-**Note:** Trans and two-spirited people are very affected by this crisis, but have not been well captured to date
+**Note:** Trans and two-spirited people are very affected by this crisis, but have not been well captured to date.

 [Source](https://www.fnha.ca/Documents/FNHA-First-Nations-in-BC-and-the-Overdose-Crisis-Infographic.pdf)